pkra/peterkrautzberger.org/_posts/2011/2011-07-17-the-mathematicians-homepage-can-it-be-more.md

 - social network
 - wordpress
 - www
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '1'
-author:
-  login: admin
-  email: peter.krautzberger@gmx.net
-  display_name: admin
-  first_name: ''
-  last_name: ''
+permalink: 0067/
 ---

-> <font color="gray">Yesterday I went on a rant about Keith Devlin's homepage and twitter.
+> Yesterday I went on a rant about Keith Devlin's homepage and twitter.
 That was, like all rants, a little unfair on him.
 I guess idols are always more disappointing.
 However, although the rant was triggered by that one tweet it had been building up over the last week because I was writing a longer piece for various reasons.
-So here it is.</font>
+So here it is.

 I'm enamoured with mathematical blogs.
 Ever since we started [mathblogging.org](http://www.mathblogging.org), I browse through a lot of blog posts each day and I'm thrilled: the creativity and quality of their content is simply amazing, every day.